flecsi/flecsi/doc/sphinx/src/user-guide/execution.rst

 Execution Model
 ***************

-This section describes the FleCSI execution model, which is based on the concepts of tasks and kernels.
+This section describes the FleCSI execution model.
-These abstractions allow users to express parallelism at different levels, from task scheduling to fine-grained data access.
+FleCSI expresses parallelism via tasks, which are coarse-grained and can be distributed, and kernels, which are fine-grained and utilize shared memory.

 Schedulers
 ++++++++++

 A FleCSI *scheduler* is an object that manages the launch of tasks.
-Where and when to execute the task is determined based on the task's parameter.
+Where and when to execute the task is determined based on the task's parameter types and arguments.
-They select the appropriate execution space based on the task and platform.

-Schedulers are obtained from a *control_point* when writing an action inside the control model:
+Schedulers are obtained from the control-model object provided to an action:

 .. code-block:: c++

-   void action(control_point &cp) {
+   void action(control_policy &cp) {
      flecsi::scheduler s = cp.scheduler();
      s.execute<task>(...);
    }